Povstalec/StargateJourney/survival/index.md

 so **it's up to you** if you want to see them or you'll **enjoy the moment** when you find them for the first time in the game.

 {: .future }
+This wiki was written with Stargate Journey version `0.6.27`.
-There are plans to change the survival progression in the future.
+It is planned that the survival progression will change in the future.